16 Sex Problems Marriage Counselors Hear About All the Time

 IMG Stock Studio/Shutterstock

-It’s typical to feel like things have gotten a little stale when it comes to your sex life.
-But a study claims that feeling can come sooner for women.
-In fact, women reported a lack of interest in sex once they were in a relationship for more than a year, according to the study.
+It’s not unusual to feel like things have gotten a little stale when it comes to your sex life.
+However, a 2017 study published in the journal BMJ Open suggests this feeling can come sooner for women.
+Researchers found women reported a lack of interest in sex once they were in a relationship for more than a year.
 “Couples often figure out a pattern of lovemaking that works for them,” says Whitney.
 “One partner does this lovely thing, the other person does that, and everyone has a good time.
 Unfortunately, your typical way of making love gets old after a while.
 Your sex may still be pleasant, but it’s not exciting.”
-If this sounds like you, she encourages you to try something novel.
+Whitney encourages couples to try something novel.
 “This could be something as simple as new lingerie, a slow massage, or watching a racy movie together,” she says.
 If you’re feeling a little braver, she says you can discuss your fantasies and try to act on them.

 My husband wants sex all the time

-“Many women want sex just as much as men,” says David Simonsen, Ph.D, LMFT, who practices in Olympia, Washington.
+In heterosexual marriages, “many women want sex just as much as men,” says David Simonsen, PhD, LMFT, marriage and family therapist, who practices in Olympia, Washington.
 It’s common wisdom, though, that women place more value on the emotional connection as a spark of sexual desire.
 “They’re more emotionally in tune in the relationship.
 They don’t want to be intimate because they’re emotionally disconnected from their spouse.
 Men value food, sex, and respect to be happy in a marriage.
 Women value security and everything that comes with that… emotional, physical, etc.”

 We’re in a sexless marriage